Member-only story

 In a new paper in European Journal of Clinical Nutrition, my coauthors and I argue that the field of obesity is entering a crisis.
 To stem the rising tide of obesity-related disease, we must embrace, not resist, paradigm clash.

 THE USUAL WAY of thinking about obesity is based on the notion of energy balance.
 Surrounded by delicious, energy-dense foods, we easily consume more calories than we need.
 This surplus is deposited into body fat, and we gain weight.
 Overeating causes obesity.
-According to this view, all calories are
+According to this view, all calories are alike to the body, so the only way to lose weight is to eat fewer of them or burn more off with exercise.

 --